johngouk/scienceoxford-project2025/README.md

 	 g.
 You now need to install the additional micropython-lib libs using `mip`.
 Switch focus back to the download root folder, and execute the `imstallLogging.py` script.
 	 		This will install the `logging` and additional `time` modules on the ESP for use.
 You should see a `lib/` directory in the ESP root folder.

-4. From the download root folder, open the `main_n.m.py` file and adjust the logging settings by modifying the line `logging.basicConfig(level=logging.INFO...`, below the line `ADJUST LOG LEVEL HERE` to use whatever level you want - DEBUG is good if you want to see what's happening.
+4. From the download root folder, open the most recent `main_n.m.py` file and adjust the logging settings by modifying the line `logging.basicConfig(level=logging.INFO...`, below the line `ADJUST LOG LEVEL HERE` to use whatever level you want - DEBUG is good if you want to see what's happening.
 5. With the `main_n.m.py` file open and in focus in the IDE, click on the green *Run* button on the toolbar; the main.py should be uploaded and run.

 	Depending on your dev board,
-	*	The on-board LED should flash on and off at approximately 1Hz.
+	*	The on-board LED should flash on and off at approximately 1Hz. **Currently broken!**

 	*	The LCD should show "Starting vn.m..."